TULiberalArts/Anthropology/pages/research-labs.md

 ## Laboratory of Research and Exhibitions

-The Laboratory of Research and Exhibitions houses ethnographic, archaeological, historical, and biological collections from all over the world.
+The Laboratory of Research and Exhibitions houses ethnological, archaeological, historical, and biological collections from all over the world.
 Since its inception in 1964, the LRE has focused on providing a hands-on learning for Temple University students, who help design exhibits, manage collections, and perform original research.
-Faculty and students also use the laboratory for their own research projects, including the wet lab, microscopes, and analytical space.
+Faculty and students also use the laboratory for their own research projects, including the wet lab, microscopes, reference collections, and analytical space.
 Forthcoming equipment for isotope sample preparation, a zooarchaeological laboratory, and a digitization studio will expand the laboratory’s research capability.

+Many Temple undergraduate students come through the museum doors, often as part of courses in Anthropology or Latin American Studies.
+Many others participate in collections-based research projects with Anthropology faculty.
+If you are interested in working in the museum, please contact the director for information about taking the Practicum in Curation and Collections Management.
+Students in this 1-credit hour course choose from projects digitizing collections, creating exhibits, or performing research on museum materials.

+Our collections include:

+- Ethnological material from the Solomon Islands and other parts of the South Pacific.
+- Ethnological material from the Amazon basin.
+- Archaeological collections from sites in Pennsylvania, Delaware, and New Jersey.
+- Collections transferred from the Philadelphia Commercial Museum.

-If you would like to visit the museum, access the collections, or use the laboratory facilities, please contact the director at anthlab@temple.edu.
-For more information, visit the [Anthroplogy Laboratory of Research and Exhibitions website](http://gamma.library.temple.edu/anthropologylab/).
+If you would like to visit the museum, access the collections, or use the laboratory facilities, please contact the director at [anthlab@temple.edu](mailto:anthlab@temple.edu).
+For more information, visit the [Anthropology Lab website](http://gamma.library.temple.edu/anthropologylab/).

-## For further information, please contact:

 ### Director
-Anthropology Laboratory<br>
+Anthropology Laboratory of Research and Exhibits<br>
 [Dr. Leslie Reeder-Myers](https://liberalarts.temple.edu/academics/faculty/reeder-myers-leslie)<br>
 [215-204-1418](tel:2152041418)<br>
 [leslie.reeder-myers@temple.edu](mailto:leslie.reeder-myers@temple.edu)

 ### Chair
-Laboratory and Technology Committee<br>
+Laboratory of Research and Exhibits Committee<br>
 [Dr. Charles Weitz](https://liberalarts.temple.edu/academics/faculty/weitz-charles)<br>
 214 Gladfelter Hall<br>
 [weitz@temple.edu](mailto:weitz@temple.edu)